Azure/azure-functions-templates/Functions.Templates/Documentation/cosmosDBTrigger.md

 - `direction` : Must be set to *in*.
 - `databaseName` : The name of the database that holds the collection to monitor.
 - `collectionName` : The name of the collection to monitor.
 - `connectionStringSetting` *optional*: The name of an app setting that contains the connection string to the service which holds the collection to monitor.
-If `connectionStringSetting` is not set then the value of AzureWebJobsDocumentDBConnectionStringName setting is used.
+If `connectionStringSetting` is not set then the value of AzureWebJobsCosmosDBConnectionStringName setting is used.
 - `leaseConnectionStringSetting` : *optional*.
 The name of an app setting that contains the connection string to the service which holds the lease collection.
 If not set it will connect to the service defined by `connectionStringSetting`.
 - `leaseDatabaseName` : *optional*.
 The name of the database that holds the collection to store leases.
 If not set, it will use the value of `databaseName`.
 - `leaseCollectionName` : *optional*.
 The name of the collection to store leases.
 If not set, it will use "leases".